Senior Mechanical Design Engineer

 Client Overview

-Our exclusive client is a global contractor leading in energy, digital, and industrial transitions, delivering bespoke solutions across infrastructure, buildings, and processes.
+Our exclusive client is a global leader in energy, digital, and industrial transitions, delivering bespoke solutions across infrastructure, buildings, and processes.
 With a strong presence in the UK and internationally, this organisation is renowned for its commitment to innovation, sustainability, and operational excellence.
 The company operates across a diverse portfolio, including data centres, clean rooms, pharmaceutical facilities, and other mission critical environments, ensuring high-performance engineering solutions that meet the most demanding standards.

 Role Overview